-Furthermore, Developers are required to contract an independent third-party auditor to assess compliance with these requirements.
+Furthermore, Developers are required, beginning January 1, 2030, to contract an independent third-party auditor to assess compliance with these requirements.
 Developers must provide the auditor with the necessary information, allowing for redactions to protect trade secrets, and notify the auditor of any withheld information.
 If the performance evaluation deadline passes before the audit is completed, the Developer cannot deploy or make the ADS available until the audit is finished.